Joshua earned an MBA from USF and writes mostly about software and technology.

-Understanding the capability of a company to raise capital is a key to understanding their financial position.
-The debt to equity ratio gives some insight into this.
+Understanding the capability of a company to raise capital is key to understanding their financial position.
+The debt to equity ratio gives insight into this.
 For instance, the debt to equity ratio can let a business know the right time to leverage debt or when to change policies related to stock issuance.

 What Is the Debt-to-Equity Ratio?